luvnft/blink/README.md

-# BARK - BLINK As A Service Monorepo
+# BARK - BLINK As A Service Application

 Welcome to the BARK - BLINKS project!
 This repository contains the frontend code for the BARK Protocol's Blinks As A Service platform, built using Next.js, React, and Tailwind CSS.